 Credit card application restrictions have made the Miles and Points hobby a tad more difficult in recent years.

-Since credit card sign-up bonuses are the primary way to build your frequent traveler account balances, knowing the application rules and restriction is vital to any Miles and Points strategy.
+Since credit card sign-up bonuses are the primary way to build your frequent traveler account balances, knowing the application rules and restrictions is vital to any Miles and Points strategy.

 Below are the current rules for the major credit card issues.